Elanlum/voice-assistant/README.md

 ### Developing notes:

-To launch project on Mac OS or Windows, you will need to install pyaudio.
+To launch project on macOS or Windows, you will need to install pyaudio.
 For instance, if you are using pip:

-Mac OS:
+macOS:
 ```
 pip install pyaudio
 ```